 If you are unsure whether your debt is dischargeable through Chapter 7, a seasoned bankruptcy lawyer could help.

 Exemptions are a critical part of bankruptcy.
-California allows you to choose between State and Federal exemptions.
+California allows you to choose between the wildcard and the homestead exemption schemes.
 This allows you to select the option that helps you protect your property the best.
 The law allows you to keep a certain amount of property after going through Chapter 7 proceedings.
 When executed properly, you can eliminate most of your debt in less than six months and still keep your primary car and home.

 The goal is to help you get back on your feet while still allowing you to provide for your basic needs.
 Exempt property includes:

 - Necessary clothing, household goods, and furnishings

 - Veterans benefits

 Our law firm has been able to help many clients keep their homes during Chapter 7 bankruptcy!

 To prove that you are eligible for fresh start bankruptcy, you must pass the bankruptcy means test.
 It compares your monthly income to that of the state’s median income.
 If it is below that level, you may qualify for Chapter 7.
 The means test is a requirement in situations where more than 50% of your debt stems from consumer purchases.
 You must also receive credit counseling from a government-approved agency.

 What Can Prevent Me from Being Eligible for Bankruptcy?

 If you had a bankruptcy dismissed within the last 6 months due to: